Nevada Department of Education logo

 Activities that are carried out by a titled administrative staff person that include:

-High School Equivalency testing functions are unallowable costs under AEFLA (HSE preparation, however, is allowable).
-AEFLA funds may not be used for paying for a test or for the salary, in part or whole of HSE testing personnel or for funding professional development activities for HSE testing staff.
+High School Equivalency testing activities are unallowable costs under AEFLA (HSE preparation, however, is allowable).
+AEFLA funds may not be used for paying for a test or for the salary, in part or whole of HSE testing personnel, supervision of HSE testing personnel, or for funding professional development activities for HSE testing staff.

 All expenditures submitted for reimbursement under this grant must be for proper and efficient administration of the program.
 An allowable cost must be reasonable (2 CFR 200.404) and allocable (2 CFR 200.405) to the Title II program and not shifted from another program or project.
 Allowable costs are determined by federal regulations.